vishaltak/gitlab-development-kit/doc/index.md

 To install GDK, you must:

+1. To ensure a smooth installation of GDK, it is recommended to delete any previously cloned repositories.
+This will prevent any conflicts or errors that may arise during the installation process.
 1. Install prerequisites.
 1. Install dependencies and the GDK:
    - In a single step with the [one-line installation](#one-line-installation).
 This method installs dependencies